shishenyxx/Sperm_control_cohort_mosaicism/README.md

 [Codes](https://github.com/shishenyxx/Sperm_control_cohort_mosaicism/blob/master/Pipelines/cc_validation_table_sperm_abc_saliva_blood.py) to filter and annotate on TAS data.
 ### 3. Pipelines for the data analysis, variant filtering, comprehensive annotations, and statistical analysis
 #### 3.1 Pipelines for mosaic variant determination, annotations, and plotting
+After variant calling from different strategies, variants were annotated and filtered by [a python script](https://github.com/shishenyxx/Sperm_control_cohort_mosaicism/blob/master/Pipelines/Mosaic_Calls/control_cohort_complete_from_variant_table_MSMF03.py) and positive mosaic variants as well as the corresponding samples and additional information were annotated.
 #### 3.2 Pipelines for statistically analysis, QC, and the related plotting
 #### 3.3 Codes for statistical modeling
 [Codes](https://github.com/shishenyxx/Sperm_control_cohort_mosaicism/blob/master/Mutation_accumulation_model/fit_afs.py) for the estimation of accumulation of mutations through a stepwise exponential regression regression model.